denoland/docs/runtime/manual/advanced/typescript/types.md

 `coolLib.d.ts` types will be used instead of looking at the JavaScript file.

-The pattern matching for the compiler hint is somewhat forgiving and will accept quoted and non-question values for the specifier as well as accepting whitespace before and after the equals sign.
+The pattern matching for the compiler hint is somewhat forgiving and will accept quoted and non-quoted values for the specifier as well as accepting whitespace before and after the equals sign.

 > ℹ️ _Note_: The directive `@deno-types` can be used as an alias for `@ts-types`.